laiandrew2002/token-swap/README.md

 - Client-side API calls use `NEXT_PUBLIC_` prefix for Next.js environment variables
 - Input validation prevents invalid USD amounts
 - TypeScript provides compile-time type safety
+- Error messages are sanitized to prevent exposing sensitive backend details

+## 📝 Assumptions & Trade-offs

+This section documents key design decisions, their rationale, and the trade-offs involved.

+### Assumptions

+1. **API Key Required**: Assumes users have access to a Funkit API key.
+The application gracefully handles missing API keys with clear error messages.

+2. **Token Addresses from API**: Token addresses are fetched from the API (not hardcoded) to ensure accuracy and support for tokens that may change addresses.

+3. **Price Update Frequency**: Prices refresh every 30 seconds - this balances real-time updates with API rate limits and user experience.

+4. **USD as Base Currency**: All calculations use USD as the base currency.
+This simplifies the UX and aligns with common DeFi patterns.

+5. **Client-Side Rendering for Token Data**: Token data is fetched client-side to enable real-time updates.
+This trade-off means slightly slower initial load but better interactivity.

+6. **Bidirectional Input Editing**: Both token amount and USD amount are editable.
+The last edited field determines the conversion direction to avoid circular updates.

+### Trade-offs

+1. **Limited Token List**: Hardcoded list of 4 tokens (easily extensible via `lib/config/tokens.ts`).
+   - **Rationale**: Focused scope for MVP, easier to test and maintain
+   - **Trade-off**: Not a comprehensive token list, but architecture supports easy expansion

+2. **No Historical Data**: Only shows current prices, not price history or charts.
+   - **Rationale**: Scope focused on swap calculation, not analytics
+   - **Trade-off**: Less context for users, but faster and simpler implementation

+3. **Client-Side Only**: No server-side rendering for token data.
+   - **Rationale**: Real-time updates require client-side fetching, simpler deployment
+   - **Trade-off**: Slightly slower initial load, but better for dynamic content

+4. **No Actual Swap Execution**: This is a calculator/preview tool, not a swap executor.
+   - **Rationale**: Scope focused on calculation and UX, not wallet integration
+   - **Trade-off**: Users can't execute swaps, but tool is safer and simpler

+5. **30-Second Price Refresh**: Prices update every 30 seconds, not on every keystroke.
+   - **Rationale**: Balances real-time feel with API rate limits and performance
+   - **Trade-off**: Prices may be slightly stale, but reduces API calls and improves performance

+6. **Abbreviated Formatting Threshold**: USD amounts >= 1 million are abbreviated (no thousands abbreviation).
+   - **Rationale**: Keeps interface clean, most swap amounts are in thousands or millions
+   - **Trade-off**: Very large amounts (999M+) might be less precise, but improves readability

+7. **Error Message Genericization**: Backend errors are mapped to user-friendly messages.
+   - **Rationale**: Better UX, prevents exposing technical details
+   - **Trade-off**: Less debugging information for developers, but clearer for end users

+### Future Enhancements

+If this were to be extended, potential improvements could include:
+- Expanded token list with search/filter
+- Price history charts
+- Server-side rendering for initial token data
+- Wallet integration for actual swap execution
+- More granular price refresh options
+- Dark mode support
+- Internationalization (i18n)

 ## 📄 License